MikkelDitlevOlsen1/Computational-Modelling-of-Cooperation-Behavior-using-Bayesian-Inference/README.md

 # Computational-Modelling-of-Cooperation-Behavior-using-Bayesian-Inference

 Welcome to the project repository!
-This repository contains seven notebook files located in the `model` folder.
+This repository contains seven notebook files located in `Models` folder.
 These notebooks are the main files used for various tasks related to the project.

 ## Folder Structure

 The repository has the following structure:

-- `model`: Contains the main notebook files for the project.
+- `Models`: Contains the main notebook files for the project.
-- `data_processing`: Contains the `Data_collection.py` file, which is required to run before using the main notebooks.
+- `Data_Processing`: Contains the `Data_collection.py` file, which is required to run before using the main notebooks.
 Please note that this folder does not contain any data, and the user needs to provide the necessary data for processing.
 - `MCMC_results`: Contains the results from MCMC runs.
-- `python_scripts`: Contains all the Python functions imported in the models.
+- `Python_scripts`: Contains all the Python functions imported in the models.

 ## Getting Started

 To use the notebooks in this repository, please follow the steps below: